aboczek/Gourmet/README.md

 # Motivation:

 This project is about restaurant, menu and booking table.
-Main purpose of this project is to present landing page of the restaurant with menu, drinks, booking table and contact us/about us.
+Main purpose of this project is to present landing page of the restaurant with menu, drinks, booking table and about us.

 I chose this project over any other one is because how hard it is to get pictures without copyright on them.
 Wanted something nice and sleek.